Maria-cpp/abstract-docker-app/docs/api/ERRORS.md

-RECOVER_CODE_REQ | Recovery code is required | Focus on field RECOVER_CODE_INVALID | Recovery code is incorrect | Focus on field RECOVER_CODE_EXPIRED | Account recovery code has expired | Redirect to recover screen
+RECOVER_CODE_REQ | Recovery code is required | Focus on field RECOVER_CODE_INVALID | Recovery code is incorrect | Focus on field RECOVER_CODE_EXPIRED | Account recovery code has expired | Redirect to recover screen CATEGORY_LEN | Category Length should be maximum 50 CONTENT_LEN | Content Length should be minimum 100 and max 1000 |Focus on input field CONTENT_REQ | Content is required | Focus on input field TITLE_LEN | Title Length should be minimum 5 and max 50 |Focus on input field TITLE_REQ | Title is required | Focus on input field TITLE_INVALID | Title contains an illegal character | Focus in input field AUTHOR_NAME_INVALID | Author name contains an illegal character | Focus in input field AUTHOR_LEN | Author Length should be minimum 3 and max 20 |Focus on input field